 High wattage motors such pump motors or other forms of heavy industrial motors tend to draw huge current during their initial power switch ON, which in turn impacts the associated fuses and switches adversely causing these to either blow of or degrade overtime.
 In order to remedy the situation a soft start circuit becomes highly imperative.

-In a few of my previous articles we discussed regarding a related topic, which you may learn comprehensively through the following posts:
+In a few of my previous articles I have explained regarding a related topic, which you may learn comprehensively through the following posts:

 Soft start circuit for pump motors